A38 road: Birmingham to Mansfield

 From Birmingham the road bypasses Sutton Coldfield and Lichfield, before taking up the route of the Roman road, Ryknild Street, (also spelt Icknield or Rykneld), as far as Derby.
 At Wychnor, the road crosses the River Trent and enters the district of East Staffordshire.
 At Barton Turn, near the B5016 junction, the road runs right alongside the Cross Country Route for around 1 mi.
 This railway line follows the line of the A38 from Derby to Plymouth.
 From Alrewas to Burton, the path called The Way for the Millennium follows the northbound carriageway.

 From Clay Mills, the road passes through the district of South Derbyshire, passing the grade separated junction with the A5132 for Willington.
-There is the Derby with Burton services at the Burnaston A50 interchange.
+Near Burnaston, there is a three-level stacked roundabout interchange with the A50; this junction features Derby with Burton services.
 The road enters the City of Derby borough 0.5 mi north of the Littleover interchange.
 For nearly 4 mi, the A38 forms part of Derby's outer ring road, including three roundabouts: Kingsway (or Grand Canyon) for the A5111; Markeaton for the A52; and Little Eaton (or Abbey Hill) for the A61 and B6179.
 The section of road between Kingsway roundabout to just north of Markeaton is urban in nature and thus subject to a 40 mi/h speed limit.

 Originally terminating in Derby at the junction of Babington Lane with St Peter's Street (formerly the A6), the road enters the district of Amber Valley where it passes Drum Hill just north of Little Eaton and is crossed at this point by the Midshires Way and Centenary Way.
 There is a junction for the B6179 to Ripley and Belper.
 At Alfreton, there is a grade separated junction with the A61, A615 and B6179.
-The section from Alfreton to the M1, the Alfreton-South Normanton Bypass, opened as the A615 in the late 1960s.
+The section from Alfreton to the M1, the Alfreton–South Normanton Bypass, opened as the A615 in the late 1960s.
 This section has a grade separated junction with the B600 for Somercotes and the Cotes Park industrial estate, and where it crosses the Nottingham spur of the Midland Main Line it enters the district of Bolsover.

 As a 1970s upgrade to the route of the A61 north of Derby (which became the B6179), the A38 bypasses Ripley passing through former opencast mining land, before joining end-on with the former A615 Alfreton bypass at Watchorn Intersection.
 The road crosses the M1 at junction 28.
 Into Nottinghamshire, the road bypasses Sutton-in-Ashfield, dropping to a single carriageway configuration of 1980s construction, including multiple traffic light controlled junctions – such as the Mansfield, Ashfield Regeneration Route ("MARR").
-The final section of the A38 from Sutton, past King's Mill Hospital into Mansfield, is purely urban in nature and is single carriageway, joining the A6009 in Mansfield Town Centre at the end of the route from Cornwall to the North Midlands.
+The final section of the A38 from Sutton, past King's Mill Hospital into Mansfield, is purely urban in nature and is single carriageway, joining the A6009 in Mansfield Town Centre at the end of the route from Cornwall to the northern Midlands.